eijikominami/aws-cloudformation-samples/video-analysis-stepfunctions/README.md

 ![Check Step Functions](./images/cloudformation-output-step-functions.png)
 ![Edit Step Functions](./images/step-functions-edit-state-machine.png)

+After receiving the confirmation email, click the **Confirm subscription** link, then follow the [Quick Start (AWS Console)](#quick-start-aws-console) steps to upload a video.
+An email with processing results will be sent.

 #### 2. Create Learning Stack

 Next, create a **learning stack** to build Step Functions yourself.